classroomio/classroomio/apps/classroomio-com/src/blog/google-open-source-peer-bonus.md

 _OS Peer Bonus H1 2024 - Best Ibitoye-Rotimi - OSPB Award Letter_

 As regards the financial bonus, I have no idea how much Google is giving out to each person that was selected however we've been told to setup a Pionner account and in few days the payout will be made.
 Once I receive it, I will share exactly how much we received 😉.

+**Update:**
+I received confirmation of acceptance on May 23rd, 2024.
+The payout was sent to my Payoneer account on June 10th 2024, taking about two weeks to process.